doctorfree/Asciiville/README.md

 	-w 'width' specifies the width of the converted ascii art If only one of 'width' and 'height' is provided, calculate the other from image aspect ratio
-	-v indicates view ascii art and prompt to continue
+	-W indicates do not wait for input to continue viewing ascii art -v indicates view ascii art and prompt to continue
 	-Z indicates no ANSI escape sequences used in ascii art -z indicates save converted image ascii art in art_dir